English Wine Week 2023

 Industry data also shows that nearly 2,000 hectares of vines have been planted in the last 5 years, doubling hectarage over that time, making wine production one of the fastest-growing agricultural sectors in the UK.

 The popularity of English wines is reflected through the retail sector too.
 Multiple retailers have reported a huge growth in sales with specialist retailer Majestic reporting a 99% growth in still wines, and The Wine Society saw its sales increase by 200%.
 Independent wine shops are also seeing the benefits as consumers shop local.

-With travel restrictions and travel chaos proving problematic during recent times, the UK wine industry has also seen a rise in wine tourism; there are over 700 vineyards in Britain today with many open to the public offering a range of experiences.
+With travel restrictions, the cost of living crisis and other issues causing problems over recent times, the UK wine industry has also seen a rise in wine tourism; there are over 700 vineyards in Britain today with many open to the public offering a range of experiences.

-With staycations on the cards for many this year, visiting England’s vineyards is set to be highly popular, particularly as many are located in tourism hotspots and the appetite for local food and drink is ever increasing.
+With the summer holidays approaching, visiting vineyards is set to be highly popular, particularly as many are located in tourism hotspots and the appetite for local food and drink is ever increasing.

 Wines of Great Britain CEO, Simon Thorpe MW, comments: “There is a real buzz around the Great British wine industry and this sales growth points very clearly to an ever-increasing love affair between British wine drinkers and their local vineyards and the pride we have in our own food and drink.
 There is also such genuine support and commitment from retailers and the on-trade to our producers as they inspire their customers with an ever more accessible choice of wines from the UK.”

 Simon adds: “This industry boasts great wines to fantastic visitor experiences.
 We can be rightfully proud as we celebrate this great British success story.
 Our keen message to wine drinkers across the country is that our wines are readily available and ready to be enjoyed!”